An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Introduction

-A basic fact is that an exponential polynomial $E(z)$ of \eqref{0418_2} belongs to the class HB if and only if it has no zeros on the closed upper half-plane $\C_+ \cup \R=\{z=x+iy \in \C \,|\, y \geq 0\}$ (see \cite[Chapter VII, Theorem 6]{Levin80}, for example).
-Therefore, there exists a Hamiltonian $H(a)$ of a canonical system corresponding to $E(z)$ if $E(z)$ has no zeros on $\C_+ \cup \R$.
-Beyond such results standing on a general theory, we show that there exists a symmetric matrix valued function $H(a)$ of a quasi-canonical system corresponding to an exponential polynomial $E(z)$ if $E(z)$ has no zero on the real line at least.
+A basic fact (see, e.g., \cite[Chapter VII, Theorem 6]{Levin80}) is that an exponential polynomial $E(z)$ of \eqref{0418_2} belongs to the class HB if and only if it has no zeros in the closed upper half-plane $\C_+ \cup \R=\{z=x+iy \in \C \,:\, y \geq 0\}$.
+Therefore, there exists a Hamiltonian $H(a)$ of a canonical system corresponding to $E(z)$ if $E(z)$ has no zeros in $\C_+ \cup \R$.
+Beyond such results standing on a general theory, we show that there exists a real symmetric matrix-valued function $H(a)$ of a quasi-canonical system corresponding to an exponential polynomial $E(z)$ if $E(z)$ satisfies a weaker condition assumed in Theorem \ref{thm_01}.
 It is constructed explicitly as follows.